A lot of writers select Grammarly because you can use it in so many different ways apart from simple grammar checking.

-I have seen many users ask this question online, so here is a way that you can easily remove the notation.
+I have seen many users ask this question online about how to remove those notations.

 The wrong way first, and then the right way to solve the issue

 In the image above, this is what your Track Changes look like when you edit a Word document.

 One solution I have seen suggested online is to change a setting in the Track Changes preferences.

-The comments are now clean, with no mention of Grammarly.
+When you turn on track change to see the reviewing pane for an edited document, the comments are now clean, with no mention of Grammarly.

-The only way to resolve the issue for all users is to make a change in your security preferences.
-The setting is available in all versions up to Office 2016.
+The only way to resolve the issue for all users is to make a change in your security preferences to change the markup displays.

-In the security tab, tick “Remove personal information”.
+In the Security tab, tick “Remove personal information.”

 A practical fix but not perfect

 By changing this one small security setting in Word, you can confidently work with other users.

-Also, there doesn’t seem to be any way to edit the default name of “Author” in any Word setting.
+There doesn’t seem to be any way to edit the default name of “Author” in any Word setting.

 If you have an idea about how to do this, please let me know.
 I would like to know how to make this a perfect fix.